 Michael Kirby: Yes, the right to fair trial.
 The right to freedom of the press.
-The right to freedom of and then short missions of about three days during the rest of the year.
+The right to freedom of religion.
+The right to democracy.
+The right to a clean environment.
+So, it's a whole range of activities and it's a big job.